aaf-30/waba/README.md

 Node.js library that acts as a wrapper for the WhatsApp Business API, making it easier for you to create WhatsApp bots.

-**Note:** ⚠️ This project is still under active development, and some features may change.
+**Note:** This project is still under active development, and some features may change.
+Contributions are welcome!
+Please feel free to submit a pull request.

 ## Features